-The Delayed response allows your users to see when the Bot is preparing to write a message.
-It allows you to offer a live chat experience to users who may otherwise expect instant responses from the Bot and assume something is wrong if its replies are delayed.
+The Delayed response allows your users to see when the chatbot is preparing to write a message.
+It allows you to offer a more natural chat experience than instant responses from the chatbot.
+They serve to indicate to the user that a message will be coming shortly.

 If you choose Delayed Response, you will incorporate a line like this: ::next-xxxx:: into your chat text.
 Replace the Xs with a figure for the number of seconds you want the bot to delay.
 So, for example, ::next-2::.
 During those two seconds, the user will know that the bot is thinking by the appearance of the bubble icon.
 Maximum delay is 60 seconds.

 You can also set the Delayed response in a Rich Card interaction.
 Whether your card is text, image, or gallery, find the Delay option and change it from 0 to – for example – 1: